toni-the-dude/game-recommendation/README.md

 This is a simple project using undirected graphs.
-The user should be able to see games with a certain tag, inspect the game and inspect its other tags.
+The user should be able to see games with a certain tag, inspect the game and inspect its other tags.\n

-The user interacts with the data via a text-based menu.
+\n
-When running the program, they are presented with 3 choices:
+The user interacts with the data via a text-based menu.\n When running the program, they are presented with 3 choices:
 1 - View categories, which prints all available tags to the console 2 - View games, which prints all available games to the console